Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics: Simulation Results

 \section{Simulation Results}

-To test the proposed gait-based coordinate optimization method and its combination with geometric gait optimization, we evaluate them on two classes of high-dimensional systems, including the drag-dominated systems - low Reynolds number swimmers - modeled as 3, 6, 9, or 12 linkage systems, and the inertial-dominated system - Cassie in free fall - a bipedal robot with 10 DOF.
+To test the proposed gait-based coordinate optimization method and its combination with geometric gait optimization, we evaluate them on two classes of high-dimensional systems, including the drag-dominated systems - low Reynolds number swimmers - modeled as 3, 6, 9, or 12 linkages, and the inertia-dominated system - Cassie in free fall - a bipedal robot with 10 DOFs.